mechanical-turk/cobalt-base/README.md

 - Overwriting: If the command you run might overwrite a file, cobalt asks if you're sure.
 - Commandline option parsing

-You will only code the templates and their business logics.
+You will only code the templates and their generator logics.

 # Tutorial